RBVI/stringApp/doc_automation.md

    The confidence score reflects the cumulated evidence that this interaction exists.
 Only interactions with scores greater than this cutoff will be returned.
 It must be a value betwene 0.0 and 1.0.

+- `type` (optional) *String* Default: `full STRING network`

+   Type of the STRING interactions (edges) to be included in the network, either functional associations or physical interactions.

 - `includeNotMapped` (optional) *boolean* Default: `true`

    Option for choosing whether nodes that cannot be mapped to STRING identifiers should be included in the new network or not.